Hu Lancheng: Literary analysis

-Wang Xiangfu mentions that Hu Lancheng is skilled in his writings and is unique, however, his literature remains to be his only achievement in his whole life.
-Hu Lancheng has a hobby of writing literature.
+Wang Xiangfu mentions that Hu Lancheng is skilled in his writings and is unique, however, his literature remains his only achievement in his whole life.
+Hu Lancheng had a hobby of writing literature.
 Two of his most well-known literary works, Shanhe suiyue (China Through Time, 1954) and Jinsheng jinshi are of high artistic value.

 His memoir, Jinsheng jinshi (This Life, This World) paints a picture of his own life and he narrates it through a very natural way.
 Hu Lancheng approaches a fragmented style of writing, which is quite suitable for writing short fictional novels as it can jump from one point to another very quickly and frequently.
 Some people say that Hu Lancheng gained fame through the fans of Eileen Chang.
 Some even admitted that it was because they loved Chang's literary works that they also appreciated Hu's writings.
 It was the act of loving one individual and extending that love towards their family (ai wu ji wu 爱屋及乌).

 Hu Lancheng's writing could be hard to grasp at times and makes readers ponder for a better understanding.
 He also includes many surprises such as beginning his memoir in a unique way, and as a result throwing many people off, as they would never have guessed that to be the start of the book.
 As Wang Xiangfu describes, Hu Lancheng is a romantic, fengliu 风流, person and without doubt he is a talented scholar.

 Death and legacy

-On July 25, 1981, Hu Lancheng passed away at age 75 due to chronic heart failure in Tokyo, Japan.
+On July 25, 1981, Hu Lancheng died at age 75 due to chronic heart failure in Tokyo, Japan.

 As for his legacy, Hu Lancheng “played a double role in the legend of Eileen Chang” as he was praised for his literary contributions but angered Chang's fans with his irresponsibility and betrayal.
 Hu was one of the “first few critics to appreciate” the talent of Eileen Chang's and praise her literary works.
 There was a mutual bond between Hu and Chang because “they mutually illuminated each other’s literary and intellectual paths”.
-Hu Lancheng “was a strong writer in his own right; as critics have observed, his style is so exquisite that it exerts an enchanting power over readers even to date,”.
+Hu Lancheng “was a strong writer in his own right; as critics have observed, his style is so exquisite that it exerts an enchanting power over readers even to date.”

 His life as a whole, on the other hand, has been succinctly summarized as such: “Caikexi, renyingfei 才可惜，人应废” (His talent should be cherished, he himself should be punished).

 Although Hu Lancheng is known to be a Hanjian, a traitor, in the Chinese culture, he “never conceded to any charge of treason or infidelity against him.
 Instead, he eloquently defended his deeds in terms of intellectual necessity as well as effective imperative…Hu Lancheng still remains an infamous name in China.”.